ayvarchello/nis-tg-ymail-bot/README.md

 # Yandex mail to telegram bot with additional spam filter
+The bot sends email to ur telegram group and filter spam.
+This is useful, cause our generation opens and uses telegram much more often then email.

 ## This project demonstrates using of:
 - IMAP protocol to get emails from yandex mail